-As a first example, consider the $f_4$ statistic \citep{patterson2012ancient}: if $X$, $Y$, $U$, and $V$ are four sets of sampled genomes, and $p_X(\ell)$ is the allele frequency among the samples in $X$ at site $\ell$, etcetera, then the $f_4$ statistic of these samples is
+Next, let's apply the same intuition to the $f_4$ statistic \citep{patterson2012ancient,peter2016admixture}: if $X$, $Y$, $U$, and $V$ are four sets of sampled genomes, and $p_X(\ell)$ is the allele frequency among the samples in $X$ at site $\ell$, etcetera, then the $f_4$ statistic of these samples is

 where the sum is over some set of $G$ sites.
 Notice that $f_4(X,Y;U,V) = -f_4(Y,X;U,V)$.
 This implies that if the relationship of $X$ and $Y$ to $U$ and $V$ is symmetric, then the expected value of the statistic is zero.
 In particular, it is zero under a tree-based model of populations, in which $X$ and $Y$ diverged from a common ancestral population more recently than their common ancestors with $U$ or $V$, and there was no subsequent gene flow from $U$ or $V$. \citet{green2010draft} and \citet{reich2010genetic} used these statistics to provide evidence for gene flow from archaic hominids into modern humans.
-For example, taking $X$ to be a sample of subsaharan Africans, $Y$ a sample of western Europeans, $U$ a Neanderthal, and $V$ a chimpanzee, a significantly negative value implies that European allele frequencies are more correlated with Neanderthal than expected under a model of no admixture; and given archaeological evicence, this supports interbreeding between Neanderthals and modern humans after leaving Africa.
-However, it is not at first clear how the statistic should perform under more realistic population histories (e.g.\ asymmetric gene flow between subsaharan Africa and Meditteranean populations).
-The results below provide a model-free interpretation:
+For example, taking $X$ to be a sample of sub-Saharan Africans, $Y$ a sample of western Europeans, $U$ a Neanderthal, and $V$ a chimpanzee, a significantly negative value implies that European allele frequencies are more correlated with Neanderthal than expected under a model of no admixture; and given archaeological evidence, this supports interbreeding between Neanderthals and modern humans after leaving Africa.
+However, it is not at first clear how the statistic should perform under more realistic population histories (e.g., asymmetric gene flow between sub-Saharan Africa and Mediterranean populations).